 The Library purchases eBooks from various publishers and eBook suppliers.

-Use the limit options "book/ebook" and "full text online" to limit a search to eBooks.
-You can use the Advanced Search option and select these limits at the start of a search.
+You can use the Advanced Search option and select this limit at the start of a search.

 eBook is a contraction of "electronic book" and also referred to as e-book, e-content, digital book, online book or sometimes digital edition.